ronkok/Temml/docs/supported.md

 Any character can be written with the `\char` function and the Unicode code in hex.
 For example `\char"263a` will render as $\char"263a$.

 Regarding calligraphic and script: The MathML and Unicode standards are [in flux](https://github.com/w3c/mathml/issues/61) for these two type faces.
-To avoid future documents breaks, I advise that you avoid inputting Unicode script letters for now. `\mathcal{}` and `\mathscr{}` are reliable alternatives.
+To avoid future document breaks, I advise that you avoid inputting Unicode script letters for now. `\mathcal{}` and `\mathscr{}` are reliable alternatives.

 ## Layout